Things to Consider Before Building an Extension

-Extensions can be wonderful additions to houses bringing new light and space, new rooms to explore and helping improve energy efficiency.
+Extensions can be wonderful additions to houses bringing new light and space, new rooms to explore and help improve energy efficiency.
 However, before the excitement starts take a step back and consider the project from start to finish.

-In our experience building an extension can be just as challenging as any new build but hopefully we can guide you through some of the finer details.
+In our experience building an extension can be just as challenging as any new build but hopefully, we can guide you through some of the finer details.

 Before working on any extension project we always ask the party involved why they want to build.